ibm-cloud-docs/solution-tutorials/vpc-transit2.hidden.md

 ## Expand the tutorial
 {: #vpc-transit2-expand-tutorial}

-Your architecture will likely be different than the one presented but will likely be constructed from the fundamental components discussed here.
+Your architecture may not be the same as the one presented, but will likely be constructed from the fundamental components discussed here.
 Ideas to expand this tutorial:

 - Integrate incoming public Internet access using [{{site.data.keyword.cis_full}}](https://{DomainName}/docs/cis?topic=cis-getting-started).
-- Add [flow log capture](/docs/vpc?topic=vpc-flow-logs) in the transit.
+- Add [{{site.data.keyword.fl_full}} capture](/docs/vpc?topic=vpc-flow-logs) in the transit.
 - Put each of the spokes in a separate account in an [enterprise](https://{DomainName}/docs/account?topic=account-enterprise-tutorial#account_groups_tutorial).
 - Force some of the spoke to spoke traffic through the firewall and some not through the firewall.
 - Replace the worker VSIs with [{{site.data.keyword.openshiftlong_notm}} and VPC load balancer](https://{DomainName}/openshift?topic=openshift-vpc-lbaas).